In many cases, creating Multiple Projects to work with an international domain is more convenient.

 After entering your location, decide if you want Position Tracking to display the local or national volume of your keywords.
 Once your Position Tracking campaign is running, you can toggle local and national volume back and forth.

-3. In the next steps, add competitors who are your competitors in this particular country and keywords in the appropriate language.
+3. In the next step, add keywords in the appropriate language.

 4. Then, you need to add other locations using “Add new device and location”: